programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 Graph Objects are represented by tree-like (hierarchical) data structures with three top levels: `data`, `layout`, and `frames`:

 - The `data` level contains information such as the type of chart, the categories available, the data points falling under each category, whether to show the category in the legend, the types of markers being used for data points, and the text/data to display when hovering over data points.
-- The `layout` attribute contains information such as the figure dimensions, the fonts and colours used, any annotations, the coordinates of subplots, the metadata associated with any `buttons` (as discussed in a previous example), and whether any images should be used in the background.
+- The `layout` attribute contains information such as the figure dimensions, the fonts and colors used, any annotations, the coordinates of subplots, the metadata associated with any `buttons` (as discussed in a previous example), and whether any images should be used in the background.
 - The `frames` attribute stores information relating to animations used in the figure, such as the data to be displayed at each stop point on a sliding bar.
 This attribute will not be created unless you add an animation to the figure.

 It is easy to view the underlying data structure of a figure by printing it as a Python dictionary with the `fig.to_dict()` function.
 We can format the structure for easier reading by viewing it in JSON format with `fig.to_json(pretty=True)`.
 In the example below, we display only the first 500 characters to provide a sample of the output when we use this method (again using the `fig` variable we created above).